 - If it is your first time, you opened the task manager, click on the expand (more details) button which will allow you to see the full version of the task manager.

 - Now go to the performance tab and from there select GPU there you will find some information and usage graph of your graphics processor card.

 - Notice the GPU temperature at the bottom of the task manager screen.

 When you’re playing games, try to maintain graphics card temperature below 80 degrees (the recommended temperature can be different for different cards).
 When you play a game, and if it starts shuttering, you can quickly launch the task manager and see if graphics card temperature is the issue, quickly change the fans speed of GPU fans.

 Appropriate Overclocking software can control many dedicated graphics cards; for example, MSI Afterburner is used to tune MSI graphics cards.

 This solution is not very exciting, as you are going to open a task manager with probably 2-clicks, however, it’s handy and probably we all will get used to it.

-We also hope Microsoft also brings CPU temperature to task manager, but it seems unlikely as Microsoft is busy making useless amends to Windows 10.
+We also hope Microsoft also brings CPU temperature to task manager, but it seems unlikely as Microsoft is busy making useless amends to Windows 11.
 Maybe people who agree will settle down with Windows Core OS.
-As for now, the feature is only available for Windows 10 insider users (click here if you want to get started) ok wait for a couple of weeks to get Windows 10 build 1909.
+As for now, the feature is only available for Windows 10 and Windows 11.